rstudio/chromote/README.md

   })
 ```

-Notice that each step in the promise chain uses the value from the previous step.
-Not all asynchronous code works in such a linear, straightforward way.
+Each step in the promise chain uses the value from the previous step, via `.` or `value`.
+Note that not all asynchronous code works in such a linear, straightforward way.
+Sometimes it is necessary to save data from intermediate steps in a broader-scoped variable, if it is to be used in a later step in the promise chain.

 #### Turning asynchronous code into synchronous code

-There may be times where you want to wait for a promise to resolve before continuing.
+There may be times, especially when programming with Chromote, where you want to wait for a promise to resolve before continuing.
 To do this, you can use the Chromote or ChromoteSession's `wait_for()` method.

 ```R
 # A promise chain